AbbVie: This Blue Chip Name Offers Strong Double Digit Total Returns (NYSE:ABBV)

 Looking out to 2022, I see the potential for 20%+ CAGR.

-When I'm worried about market volatility, I find myself focusing on two things that provide piece of mind: strong secular growth and high (yet, safe) dividend yields.
+When I'm worried about market volatility, I find myself focusing on two things that provide peace of mind: strong secular growth and high (yet, safe) dividend yields.

 Even though these two things exist on the opposite end of the equity spectrum, both of these metrics provide security in the markets as investors flock to them when looking for defense.